Toner Versus Micellar Water

 Micellar water (we love the line from Bioderma) is a cleansing water that contains small particles of cleansing oil molecules to gently remove dirt, oil, and makeup from the skin without stripping it of its moisture.

-The unique cleansing oil particles are called micelles and are meant to trap any debris that collects on the skin to be wiped away.
+The unique cleansing oil particles, called micelles, are meant to trap debris on the skin so it can be wiped away.

 It is also designed to dissolve impurities on the skin and remove makeup, preparing the skin for thorough cleansing.

-Micellar water is a gentler alternative to other makeup removers, such as makeup wipes, and it helps balance the skin’s pH levels compared to some facial cleansers.
+Micellar water is a gentler alternative to makeup wipes and helps balance the skin’s pH levels, unlike some facial cleansers.

 The oil-in-water suspension on the cleansing molecules helps to clean the skin without compromising any of the skin’s natural moisture, while also hydrating the skin on its own.

-As it originated in France to help calm and cleanse the skin, while offering hydration against the harsh water, it is meant to provide an easy and gentle clean feeling on the skin.
+As it originated in France to help calm and cleanse the skin, while offering hydration against harsh water, it is meant to provide an easy, gentle clean feeling on the skin.

 While the product is a cleansing water, it does remove makeup, dirt, and oil from the skin; however, it does not clean as deeply or thoroughly as a facial cleanser would.

-However, it is recommended to be used as part of your cleansing routine rather than a cleanser on its own.
+However, it is recommended to use it as part of your cleansing routine rather than as a cleanser on its own.

-For a tutorial on using micellar water, take a look at this helpful video from Oluchi Onulgbo on YouTube.
+For a tutorial on using micellar water, watch this helpful video by Oluchi Onulgbo on YouTube.

 Who Should Use Micellar Water?